-Double blind placebo controlled crossover studies in 22 dialysis patients over a 6 month period at the State University of New York showed reduction in CRP, serum total Indoxyl glucuronide (IG) and improved QOL with a dose of 180 Billion CFU/day.
+Double blind placebo controlled crossover studies in 22 dialysis patients over a 6 month period at the State University of New York.

+Dosage of 180 B CFU/day.

+Results showed reduction in CRP, serum total Indoxyl glucuronide (IG) and improved QOL.